ddamato/complementary.space/src/pages/index.md

 What you are about to read is a provocative take on how we think of space in design.
 This thesis takes the concepts of Gestalt and pushes them further to identify the _why_.
 As digital product designers, why do we choose one amount of space over another?
 "Because it looks better" is a common response but _why_ does it look better?
 Perhaps more accurately, why does it look more correct?

-On the surface selecting an amount of space seems to be a subjective determination.
+On the surface, selecting an amount of space seems to be a subjective determination.
 However, once we identify the why, we can encode the purpose into a systematic usage making the decision to choose one amount of space over another more clear and objective.

 Throw out those T-shirt sized design tokens, it's time we back up our decisions with meaningful motives and prepare for the future.